Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 Customizing Your Site’s Header

-To control the design of your site’s header, you’ll use the “Header” template part.
+To control the design of your site’s header, you’ll use the ‘Header’ template part.

 You can either edit the existing header or create a new header.
-And the cool thing about Spectra One (and other block themes) is that you’re free to use different header templates for different parts of your site.
+And the cool thing about Spectra One (and other block themes) is you’re free to use different header templates for different parts of your site.

 For this example, I’ll create a new header template.

-To help you more easily create a header, Spectra One comes with six pre-built header block patterns that you can easily insert.
+To help you to more easily create a header, Spectra One comes with six pre-built header block patterns that you can easily insert.

 Once you choose the block pattern, you can fully customize everything using the normal block editor controls.